IfeAkiWad/Project-Manager_Javascript-project/README.md

 Project Manager is a Rails backend/Javascript frontend to-do/organizer single page app.

+## Description
+Project Manager helps with the organization of projects and tasks by giving the option to provide more details to each project created.

 ## Installation

 Run `bundle install` in the terminal to install all of the necessary gems in the backend.